Vadevious/google-homepage/README.md

 # google-homepage

 My first proper #odin-project.
-The goal here is to re-create the google homepage.I'm not sure if I will create the easy version (homepage) or the hard version (search page).
+The goal here is to re-create the google homepage.

+I don't think it looks too bad if I say so myself! ;)